adnanali4131/chat_bot/README.md

 3. Update `manifest.json`, important fields include `version`, `name` and `description`
 4. Update `webpack.commmon.js`, the title in the `getHtmlPlugins` function should be your extension name

+# add Key in auth

+1. add your `auth api key` in utils/api key
+2. get your key from `openai.com`

 # Production Build

 1. `npm run build` to generate a minimized production build in the `dist` folder